Toxicology > Asan Preclinical Evaluation center for cancer therapeutiX

 Service example ( Rodent Toxicity Assessment)

-• Combined exploratory toxicity study of developed drugs in rodents
+• Combined exploratory toxicity study in rodents for drug development

-- Liver and bone marrow tissues are collected during autopsy and in vivo Comet assay is performed together.
+- During necropsy, liver and bone marrow tissues were collected, and an in vivo Comet assay was performed.

 Result

-- When administered at high doses, weight loss and loss of energy appear.
+- At high doses, weight loss and signs of reduced vitality were observed.

 Liver, control